Need assistance in choosing the right insurance plan?

 Conclusion

 The Foreign Exchange Management Act was a step in the right direction as it created a liberalised environment for the Indian foreign exchange market.
 Make sure you comply with the act while dealing in foreign trade and payments to avoid penalties.
+Understanding FEMA rules is also essential if you are an NRI since it affects how you can send and receive funds to and from India.
+As an NRI, you must also be familiar with the income tax filing for NRI1 rules.

 Looking to buy a new insurance plan?